COVID exposure contacts. Please report any exposures to the following board members/contacts.

 Parents are asked to not enter the facility/Parents will not be permitted to observe practices.
 If a parent needs to talk to a coach please make prior arrangements that take into account COVID-19 regulations.

-Face coverings must be worn upon entering and exiting the building.
-Players/coaches may remove their mask upon entering the gym.
+Face coverings must be worn upon entering and exiting the building and at all times during practice.

 Practice Requirement for Players and Coaches

 Max attendees as allowed per guidelines (generally one team per half court)

 Coaches will designate areas for players to ensure social distancing, when able

 Each player will provide his/her own basketball, if able with any shared basketball sanitized regularly